-Check back frequently as we post new openings!
+Check back frequently as we post new openings often!

 - Archbishop Borders School: Beyond Borders: Bridging Gaps Develop a model of workshops/classes for school families in Southeast Baltimore to navigate an English-speaking community, find better opportunities, and increase involvement in children’s education.
 The Community Outreach Liaison VISTA will build the capacity of Archbishop Borders School (ABS) by developing curricula and a train-the-trainer model of workshops/classes for school families in Southeast Baltimore to navigate an English-speaking community.

-- Bester Community of Hope: Healthy Futures VISTA Help create new service pathways and holistic wellness programming for vulnerable students at Bester Elementary School!
+- Bester Community of Hope: Healthy Futures Create holistic wellness programming for vulnerable students at Bester Elementary School!
 The goal of this VISTA project is integrate and promote healthcare services and ensure access by youth at Bester Elementary school.

 - Bmore4Kidz: Young Maker VISTA Coordinator Build capacity via developing, implementing, and engaging community partners to serve and provide Young Makers Programs to diverse, low income 4th-8th Grade and their families in East Baltimore.
-As a result of the VISTA member’s service there will be an increase in recruiting, retaining and training of mentors, volunteers and community members; a secured financial funding for the Young Makers Program is established and an effective and impactful Young Makers Program is built.
+As a result there will be an increase in recruiting, retaining and training of mentors, volunteers and community members; a secured financial funding for the Young Makers Program is established and an effective and impactful Young Makers Program is built.

-- Pro-Bono Counseling Project: Outreach & Recruitment VISTA Are you passionate about providing access to mental health services?
+- Pro Bono Counseling Project: Outreach & Recruitment VISTA: Are you passionate about providing access to mental health services?
 Join The Pro Bono Counseling Project in developing outreach plans to connect more Marylanders to free counseling!
 The goal of this project is to develop and implement an outreach framework for the Pro Bono Counseling Project.
-This will increase access to mental health care by increasing the number of potential clients who know about the availability of services as well as building the capacity of the Pro Bono Counseling Project to serve those clients through adding more volunteer mental health providers to our network.

-For more information about applying to any of Strong City VISTA’s project, please contact VISTA Leaders Azure Grimes or Molly Christian.
+For more information about applying to any of Strong City VISTA’s project, please contact VISTA Leaders Azure Grimes.

 About our AmeriCorps VISTA Cohort